 On top of this aggravation, Hirsch explains the cat had been confined to a carrier in advance of the celebration, and was therefore in a state of distress and anger.
-“Once you add the noise and excitement of the young children who attended the event to the mix, it was pretty much a foregone conclusion.
+“Once you add noise and excitement from the young children who attended the event, it was pretty much a foregone conclusion.
 This cat was pissed.”

-The event’s organizers reported that the “groundhog” made its escape almost as soon as the carrier was opened, in the process badly clawing its owner and several children who had gathered to watch and who tried to help restrain the animal.
+The event’s organizers say the “groundhog” made its escape almost as soon as the carrier was opened, badly clawing its owner and several children—who had gathered to watch and who tried to help restrain the animal—in the process.
 It then proceeded to rampage throughout the children’s room of the library as several people gave chase.
 In multiple attempts to climb bookshelves and evade capture, the cat knocked piles of carefully sorted books to the library floor, creating an additional hazard for those trying to catch it.

 “In retrospect, they should have just let the cat find a hidey hole,” Hirsch says.
-“Because in the process of trying to corner it, they were knocking over display cases and making a huge mess.”
+“Because in the process of trying to corner it, they knocked over display cases and made a huge mess.”

-One well-meaning attendee thought he was making headway when he approached the crouched animal while making kissy sounds, but was severely bloodied when he moved in to grab the terrorized cat.
+One well-meaning attendee thought he was making headway when he approached the crouched animal while making kissy sounds, but the man was severely bloodied when he moved in to grab the terrorized cat.